-After downloading, move these of your computer and onto a secure device or drive.
+After downloading, move these off of your computer and onto a secure device or drive.

 Download and install the program WinSCP.
-When offers to copy your settings from PuTTY, say yes.
+When it offers to copy your settings from PuTTY, say yes.

 You should see your existing server(s) now listed in WinSCP.
 Highlight your next-gen server, click Edit, then select the method 'SCP', enter 'root' as your user, leave password as blank.